Hawera, New Zealand: What to pack, what to wear, and when to go [2022]

 Comfy walking shoes

-If you visit Hawera during December, you are likely to see that it is mild and somewhat rainy.
-Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the low 50s F (low 10s C).
-In terms of precipitation, you can expect it to rain about half of the time.
+If you visit Hawera during March, you may find that it is balmy and somewhat rainy.
+Temperatures tend to hover around the high 60s F (low 10s C) during the day, while at night they can dip into the low 50s F (low 10s C).
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: